The benefits of being active go way beyond weight loss. Here’s exactly how your body and brain will change for the better.

 13. It Offers Relief for Achy Joints

 It might seem like having sore knees or hips would be a pretty good excuse for sitting still, but that’s not the case: Exercise gets rid of stiffness and alleviates pain in arthritis sufferers.
 Your main goals should be to stay limber while strengthening the muscles that surround any troublesome joints.
 Not sure how to get started?
-The Arthritis Foundation offers specific routines and workout videos that you can view online.
+Follow these dos and don’ts of exercising with arthritis.

 14. It Helps You Stay Social